Can I set up my Domain Controller as a LAN Cache

 It is not recommended to utilize a Domain Controller when setting up a LAN Cache as a domain controller uses many resources and connections that may conflict with the LAN Cache process.
-However, if you do choose to use a domain controller as a LAN Cache, there are a few things to aware of before setting it up:

 1. You cannot assign a Lan Cache to itself.
 When assigning the lan cache to the server, you may get the following error: